Finding genuinely small terrarium plants is harder than it sounds.

 3 | Fluffy Ruffles Sword Fern (Nephrolepis exaltata ‘Fluffy Ruffles’)

-Love you a Sword Fern but struggling with the size?
+Love you a Sword Fern, but struggling with the size?
 I got you.

 This miniature version has all the big plant energy your heart could desire wrapped up in a tiny terrarium-ready package.

 Granted, it’s probably the largest plant on this list, but it’s certainly the smallest plant of its kind you can find.
+It’s gorgeous, fluffy fronds measure up to just a few inches tall, making it just about the cutest thing money can buy.

 Even the name is cute!
 Fluffy Ruffles Fern?
 C’mon!